CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-jupyter.rst

 After you had done this, you can find the outputs that you generated (if any) using the same steps as before, but this time selecting 'Go To Output Folder'.

 ..
 Warning::
-	Currently, VICE can run for 48 hrs beyond which the apps will be terminated.
+	VICE apps only run for a pre-determined amount of time, typically between 4 and 48 hours.
 If you have opted for email notifications from DE, then you'll get a notification 1 day before and 1 hour before the app gets terminated.
 If you want to extend the time, you need to login to http://cyverse.run, find your analysis and then click the hour glass which automatically extends the app run time to 3 more days.

 **Fix or improve this documentation**